PsiPhiTheta/GoogleMaps-2-AppleMaps/README.md

 # GoogleMaps-2-AppleMaps
-This Shortcut script automatically extracts in bulk the Saved Places .json data from Google data export and adds the places (with a prompt) in Apple Maps
+This Shortcut script automatically extracts in bulk the Saved Places .json data from Google data export and adds the places (with a prompt) in Apple Maps.
+Primarily intended for macOS rather than iOS.

 Intended uses:
 - You have a Google account with saved (or "starred") places on Google Maps that you'd like to export/import into Apple Maps